 Make sure you check the visa requirements for your nationality before you enter a country.
 Whist many countries in South East Asia do offer ‘visa on arrival’ make sure you qualify for it.
 Check how much you will need to pay so you have the currency ready at the border post.
 It will be time limited too.
 Vietnam for example offers 14 days for some nationalities.
 I personally don’t think this enough time to really explore the country, so I got a visa in advance in Laos.
 Also before you fly out check your airline’s requirements.
 Sometimes ‘visa on arrival’ technically requires you to have outbound travel booked.
 Often airlines are much more concerned with this than border officials.

-There are loads of people who travel solo and South East Asia is a popular place for it.
-Don’t worry about meeting people, you will come across loads who want to hang out!
-For some tips check out my Solo Travel Advice.
+There are loads of people who travel solo and Southeast Asia is a popular place for it.
+Don’t worry about meeting people, you will come across loads who want to hang out.
+Staying in hostels is a good way to do this.
+Use hostel booking sites to read reviews before you go, so you can find an atmosphere you will like.
+For example to check whether its a party hostel or not, you may or may not want that so find out beforehand.
+For some more tips check out my Solo Travel Advice.

 Making your own Southeast Asia backpacking itinerary

 This Southeast Asia backpacking itinerary is of course not rigid.
 I have made it to help people plan their own journeys, not for it to be stuck to precisely.
 If you have your own particular interests then you will want to focus more on them.
 Research is of course fun but don’t be afraid to figure stuff out as you go.
 Other backpackers are a great source of information.
 The key is to be flexible, don’t book stuff too far in advance unless you absolutely you have to.
 Give yourself room to amend plans and you will be happier for it.